AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: The Programmer Executor

-\begin{itemize} \item $\mathtt{extract}$.
+(1) $\mathtt{extract}$.
 This function extracts a substring from a column to generate a new column.
 It has two arguments: ${\tt column}$, representing the name of the source column, and ${\tt func}$, representing the substring extraction function.
-Using table $T_1$ from Figure~\ref{fig:issue_instances_incomplete} as an example, to extract the country code, we would set ${\tt column}$ to \term{Cyclist} and ${\tt func}$ to a lambda function { \texttt{lambda x: re.search(r'\((.*?)\)',x).group(1)}}. \item $\mathtt{calculate}$.
+Using table $T_1$ from Figure~\ref{fig:issue_instances_incomplete} as an example, to extract the country code, we would set ${\tt column}$ to \term{Cyclist} and ${\tt func}$ to a lambda function { \texttt{lambda x: re.search(r'\((.*?)\)',x).group(1)}}.

+(2) $\mathtt{calculate}$.
 The function generates a new column through arithmetic operations of existing columns.
 It has two arguments: ${\tt columns}$, representing a list of source columns and ${\tt func}$, representing a lambda function with input to be a dictionary of values, since we may perform calculations on multiple columns.
-For example, to generate a new column \term{GrowthRate} for $T_2$ in Figure~\ref{fig:issue_instances_incomplete}, we set ${\tt columns}$ to { \texttt{['2012', '2013']}} and ${\tt func}$ to a lambda function { \texttt{lambda x: (x['2013']-x['2012'])/x['2012']}}. \item $\mathtt{map\mbox{-}to\mbox{-}boolean}$ and $\mathtt{concatenate}$.
-Both functions generate a new column from multiple columns.
-The difference is that one generates boolean values, while the other concatenates strings.
-Both operators take two arguments, ${\tt columns}$ and ${\tt func}$, similar to those in the $\mathtt{calculate}$ operator. \item $\mathtt{infer}$.
-This function directly uses LLMs to deduce values that could not be processed by the functions above.
-It takes a list of source columns and the failed target values as input, learning from demonstrations of successfully processed values to directly output the target values. \end{itemize}
+For example, to generate a new column \term{GrowthRate} for $T_2$ in Figure~\ref{fig:issue_instances_incomplete}, we set ${\tt columns}$ to { \texttt{[`2012', `2013']}} and ${\tt func}$ to a lambda function { \texttt{lambda x: (x[`2013']-x[`2012'])/x[`2012']}}.